Techiral/VibeFlow/README.md

 **Stop staring at a blank page.
 Start creating magnetic social media content in seconds.**

-VibeFlow is a Next.js application built with Supabase, Genkit, and ShadCN UI that leverages the power of Google Gemini to transform any content (URLs, text) into engaging, platform-specific posts for **LinkedIn**, **Twitter**, and **YouTube**.
+VibeFlow is a Next.js application built with Supabase, Genkit, and ShadCN UI that leverages the power of Google Gemini to transform your text content into engaging, platform-specific posts for **LinkedIn**, **Twitter**, and **YouTube**.

-**Tired of the content grind?** VibeFlow is your AI co-pilot, summarizing information, generating tailored drafts with different personas, allowing you to tune them to perfection, and get instant feedback.
+**Tired of the content grind?** VibeFlow is your AI co-pilot, summarizing your text, generating tailored drafts with different personas, allowing you to tune them to perfection, and get instant feedback.
 Reclaim hours and boost your social media presence effortlessly.

 ---

 ## 🚀 Key Features

-*   **🤖 AI Content Transformation:** Input a URL or paste text, and let Gemini summarize and generate initial drafts.
+*   **🤖 AI Content Transformation:** Paste text, and let Gemini summarize and generate initial drafts.
 *   **🎭 Persona-Driven Generation:** Choose from various AI writing styles (Tech CEO, Casual Gen Z, Thought Leader, Meme Lord, etc.) to match your brand voice.
 *   **🎯 Platform Optimization:** Get posts specifically crafted for LinkedIn, Twitter (X), and YouTube descriptions, considering character limits and platform conventions.
 *   **💡 AI Advisor:** Get instant feedback on your drafts!
 Identifies tone mismatches, clarity issues, and weak phrasing with actionable suggestions.
-*   **✍️ Inline Tuning & Editing:** Refine generated posts directly in the editor using AI suggestions ("Make it wittier," "More concise," "Add emojis") or manual edits.
+*   **✍️ Inline Tuning & Editing:** Refine generated posts directly in the editor using AI suggestions ("Make it wittier," "Add emojis") or manual edits.
 *   **🎮 Gamified Experience:** Earn XP ("AI Fuel") for generating content and unlock achievement badges.
 *   **📈 Usage Tracking:** Monitor your monthly request quota (100 requests/month included).
 *   **🔐 Secure API Key Management:** Store your Google Gemini API key securely within your user profile.